g0dnerd/amsel_chess_rust/README.md

 ## ToDos
 ### Search
+* expand move ordering
 * do we want to store a PV (also aids move ordering)
-* expand move ordering
-* quiescence search
 ### Evaluation
 * different eval for check
 * add more complexity to end game evaluation